colorjs/color-space/docs/marketing/positioning.md

 - **"Tiny / zero-dep"** — **quote the tree-shaken per-space import (~2 kB)**, not the full bundle (all 151 ≈ 44 kB min+gz locally — *larger* than culori/colorjs.io because it has 3–5× the spaces; never call the full library "tiny").
 Comparing our per-space import to culori's/colorjs.io's *full* bundle is apples-to-oranges — compare like for like.
 Measure real per-space numbers once v3 ships to npm.
 No dependencies.
 (See [market-data.md](market-data.md).)
 - **"Public domain"** — Unlicense.
 - **"WASM batch / same source"** — `color-space/wasm` is jz-compiled from the scalar formulas (edge graph + BFS, like `wire()`); `test/wasm-batch.js` pins every reachable space bit-for-bit to the scalar API (≤1e-3, last-bit + gamut-bound only).
 Speed claim, measured checksum-forced vs the *identical* JS loop, **zero-copy**, 1M px: rgb→xyz 1.7×, rgb→lab 1.5×, rgb→oklab 1.4×, rgb→oklch 1.3×, rgb→hsluv 1.1× — quote the range **1.1–1.7×**, not a single number.
 The drop-in copy API trades the win for convenience (a single pass loses to the two copies).
 The durable claim is *same formulas, two backends, verified identical* — the multiplier is the bonus.
 (Earlier "~parity matrix-only" was a measurement error: matrix-heavy is the *biggest* win.)
+- **"Self-verifying LUT export"** — `color-space/lut`: the `.cube` header carries the measured median/max deviation of the interpolated lattice vs the direct conversion at random off-lattice points (fractions of full scale, split out for in-range outputs when the source is scene-referred); `test/lut-ffmpeg.js` proves it end-to-end — ffmpeg applies the generated file to a float frame and reproduces the library's own numbers.

 ---